PROBIC/mSWEEP/README.md

 - C++17 compliant compiler.
 - cmake (v3.0 or newer)
 - [LibTorch](https://pytorch.org/get-started/locally/)

+#### Optional
 - CUDA Toolkit (if using LibTorch with CUDA support; version depending on downloaded LibTorch)

-#### Optional
 - Compiler with OpenMP support.

+Without a CUDA supported LibTorch and CUDA Toolkit there will be no GPU acceleration.

 If your compiler does not support OpenMP, mSWEEP can only be run in single-threaded mode.
 The prebuilt binaries are compiled with OpenMP support.